LeidyGil/leidygil.github.io/SQL_English.md

 -- The repetitive group is the 'proyecto'.

 -- Create the 'empleados' and 'proyectos' tables in the first normal form to store information about employees and projects in a normalized structure.
--- Insert the information from the 'empleados_desnormalizado' table into the normalized tables.
+-- Insert the information FROM the 'empleados_desnormalizado' table into the normalized tables.
 -- Create a query that shows the information of employees and the projects they are assigned to in a normalized structure.
 -- The columns of the query should be 'nombre', 'apellido', and 'id_proyecto'.